-- Met Éireann Pollen Information: This site doesn't update the data continuously all year, only in the high allergen seasons, but it is generally most reliable source.
+- Met Éireann Pollen Information: This site doesn't update the data continuously all year, only in the high allergen seasons, but it is generally the most reliable source.
 The information comes from the National Pollen and Aerobiology Research Unit, the people who measure the pollen count where it matters.
 The site contains forecasts and current count for tree, grass, weed, and spore allergens.
-However, it is presented by provinces, not counties, which can make it more difficult for a traveler to interpret.
+However, it is presented by provinces in Ireland, not counties, which can make it more difficult for a traveler to interpret.

-- Asthma Society of Ireland: This site provides a pollen tracker service from April to November (as well as some medical information).
+- Asthma Society of Ireland: This site provides a pollen tracker service from April to November (as well as some medical information) which is particularly geared towards those who suffer from asthma.
 They also divide the information by the four provinces, with a color code for low, moderate, high, and very high pollen.
 There is also a More Info button which can reveal items such as that the level of fungal spores is expected to rise.

-- Met Office (UK) Pollen Forecast: This site is very similar to the Met Éireann service, but with a UK focus (on Northern Ireland).
+- Met Office (UK) Pollen Forecast: This site is very similar to the Met Éireann pollen information service, but with a UK focus (in other words, on Northern Ireland).
 Their forecast for Northern Ireland occasionally differs from the Irish forecast for Ulster (which is logical, as the latter covers more ground).

 - Accuweather.com: This site gives you a pollen forecast at a more local level.
 Select a location to see the weather and then select "Personalized Forecasts: Allergies."
 A big advantage of this site is that you can then select seeing their allergy forecast for the day, weekend, extended, or month.
 This can help you plan your visit.